 The Miners’ Retreat enjoys a seafront location in Skegness.
 It has a history stretching back to 1939, known as the Derbyshire Miners' Convalescent Home it became as much a part of the everyday life of the Derbyshire Miner as any other aspect of the business.
 In 2005 the Home was transferred to CISWO and now provides a value for money recuperative breaks to those from mining communities.
 In 2015 the total number of guests using the Miners' Retreat was 2,700 with guests coming from Derbyshire, Nottinghamshire, Leicestershire, Yorkshire, Durham and Northumberland.
 The level of demand for rooms remains very strong with occupancy level in 2015 of 91.3% with 1,159 rooms booked out of an available number of 1,460.
 The main season runs from April to September comprising holidays of one week in duration.
 In the October to December season there are shorter Turkey and Tinsel breaks.

 There is a good mix of double, single and wheelchair accessible rooms available.
 Meals are provided as part of the breaks with breakfast and evening meals.
 Entertainment is provided five nights a week during the main season comprising a good selection of artistes.
 There is also a karaoke once a week.
-For those guests coming from the East Midlands transport is provided at a reasonable cost – there is a main coach with disabled lift which starts its journey at Hucknall then picks up at Mansfield, Mansfield Woodhouse, Ollerton and then onto Skegness.
+For those guests coming from the East Midlands transport is provided at a more than reasonable cost of £22 per return journey – there is a main coach with disabled lift which starts its journey at Hucknall then picks up at Mansfield, Mansfield Woodhouse, Ollerton and then onto Skegness.
 A feeder coach picks up in Chesterfield, Bolsover, Clowne, Shirebrook and Glapwell meeting the main coach at Mansfield Woodhouse.
 We do have the provision if required to arrange transport from other places which would not normally be en-route.

 Please contact us if you are interested in booking a break in Skegness